 Talking with people about their careers, or "information interviewing," is one of the most powerful ways to learn about a career.
-After you've taken a career assessment, researched and narrowed down your options, you're ready to talk with professionals in those careers to discover even more.
+Questions about their background, their day-to-day, and the challenges and rewards of the positions can help you decide the best trajectory for your own career plan.
 Here's how it works - Simply follow the 5 steps listed below.

 Step 1: Do Your Homework

-Get the most from the interview by having researched careers and company web sites before your interview.
+Get the most from the interview by researching careers and company web sites before your interview.

 Step 3: Contact the Professional